-Footprint fees will mainly affect purpose-built HMOs owned by institutional landlords containing 3-10 occupants.
-It is based on criteria of identical flat design within a block and where single block certification can be introduced for electrical safety, legionella, heating maintenance, fire safety, emergency lighting, insurance and other such certification.
-An Initial single fee will apply for the first HMO in a block, and a reduced 'footprint' fee for each of the remaining flats covering inspection costs only.
+Footprint fees only affect purpose-built HMOs owned by institutional landlords containing 3-10 occupants.
+This is based on criteria of identical flat design within a block and where single block certification can be introduced for electrical safety, legionella, heating maintenance, fire safety, emergency lighting, insurance, and other relevant certification.

+An initial HMO fee will apply for the first HMO in a block, and a reduced 'footprint' fee for each of the remaining flats covering the inspection costs only.
 The footprint fee would not apply where properties are of a design that requires individual certification for each HMO within the block.